Tblue/mkttf/README.md

 An optional second argument specifies the font version which will be included in the file names of the generated files and in the font files themselves (so it can be e. g. shown to the user).

-Additionally to generating TTF fonts, the script will also generate a SFD file (FontForge's native file format) for each font weight so that the generated fonts can be easily modified, if necessary.
+Additionally to generating TTF fonts, the script will also generate an SFD file (FontForge's native file format) for each font weight so that the generated fonts can be easily modified, if necessary.